 Reina Green, D. Piccitto, and Anna Smol.
 “When Everything Old is New Again: Experiential Learning in the Classroom.”
 Annual Atlantic Universities Teaching Showcase, Dalhousie University, 20 Oct.
 2018.

-This is a list of my last six years of scholarly activities.
+This is a list of my last seven years of scholarly activities.
 For a more complete list of my research activities, please see my Research page.